 Despite that budget price tag, Xiaomi's Mi Band has always packed in a decent array of features, making for a fitness tracker that's able to compete with the likes of Fitbit, Samsung and Garmin.

 To help you get the most out of your tracker, we've picked out some handy hints we'e found useful to make the most of the Mi Band 4's features.
+And don't forget to check out our guide to what to expect from the Xiaomi Mi Band 5.

 Essential reading: Mi Band 4 v Mi Band 3